Modern Minimalist Gardens in Australia: TCL & Sitta Inspired

 Sun: Full sun to part shade

-Water: Very low - survives on rainfall alone once established
+Water: Very low — no supplementary irrigation needed once established

 Agave